rudydelorenzo/martinBMW/README.md

 * GitHub Secrets

 ## martinServer
-There exists an add-on project to this one called [martinServer](https://github.com/rudydelorenzo/martinServer), which contains a Java Tomcat backend to host martin as a fully fledged webapp.
+There exists a companion project to this one called [martinServer](https://github.com/rudydelorenzo/martinServer), which contains a Java Tomcat backend to host martin as a fully fledged webapp.